jziolkowski/tdm/README.md

  - clean, readable interface
  - relay control via context menu on device list (all ON/OFF, or individual)
  - clean retained relay topic messages.
- - MQTT console with payload preview (dbl-click an entry to display)
+ - MQTT console with payload preview (dbl-click an entry to display), sorting and filtering.

 # Planned functions